South of England and Channel Islands bear brunt of Storm Ciaran

 States of Jersey Police said 35 people were moved to hotel accommodation overnight, with three taken to hospital because of damage to their homes.

-In a statement on X, formerly known as Twitter, police said four further people had been moved to other accommodation with winds reaching a top speed of 102mph.
+In a statement on X, formerly Twitter, police said four further people had been moved to other accommodation and Jersey Fire and Rescue Service said gusts had reached up to 104mph.

 A red wind warning, the highest level, was issued by Jersey Met into Thursday, with people warned to avoid outside activity.